 Email format for reaching any faculty/staff on campus is as follows: first name initial, last name followed by @mcc.commnet.edu.
 Example: firstname.lastname@example.org.

 In addition, you can access this information through your myCommNet account.
-If you are unable to locate your academic advisor, feel free to check with the program coordinator/department chair, which is available within the Academic Affairs Directory.
+If you are unable to locate your academic advisor, feel free to check with the program coordinator/department chair, whose name is listed on the Academic Advisor Directory.

 - What is the Assessment Placement test?